- Mongolia coronavirus & travel restrictions update

 10. Endless hiking/trekking possibilities

 Mongolian landscape is a combination of massive mountain chains, Siberian taiga, Eurasian steppes and The Great Gobi Desert.
-For people who enjoys hiking in the nature, one can create their very own hiking trails in almost every place they stay or pass by.
-But for those who wants lengthy and challenging hikes in the remote region, Western and Northern Mongolia is the ideal choice.
+For people who enjoy hiking in the nature, one can create their very own hiking trails in almost every place they stay or pass by.
+But for those who want lengthy and challenging hikes in the remote region, Western and Northern Mongolia is the ideal choice.
 The Kharkhiraa mountain range in the west, with snow-capped peaks of over 3000 - 4000 meters, waterfalls, ancient burial sites, mountaintop lakes and its nomadic based communities is a transcendent place to explore Mongolian culture and landscapes.
 This magnificent mountain range is a home to various species of wild animals such as snow leopard, Marco Polo sheep, Brown Bears, Wolverine and wolfs.
 The twin peaks of Kharkhiraa Uul (4037m) and Turgen Uul (3965m) are vital sources of the Uvs Nuur, the largest lake of Mongolia.
 Lake Khuvsgul is the second-most voluminous freshwater lake in Asia, preserving 70 percent of Mongolia’s fresh water.
 The area around the lake is a national park bigger than Yellow Stone, surrounded by high mountains, which offers countless hiking trails, not visited daily by common travelers.
 The trek leads through mountain passes of a 150 km long Khoridal-Saridag mountain range featuring Mongolia’s most stunning landscapes.

 For 20 years, we, one of the best tour operators in Mongolia, specialize in creating private and custom adventure tours for small groups.
 Over 80 percent of our customers have traveled on custom or private adventure tours, either creating their own tour around specific interests or choosing one of our scheduled departures and booking it as a private tour, along with some personal touches.